kidscancode/godot_recipes/src/content/Math/transforms.md

 ## 3D Transforms

-In 3D space, the concept of transforms applies in thesame way as in 2D.
+In 3D space, the concept of transforms applies in the same way as in 2D.
 In fact, it becomes even more necessary, as using angles in 3D can lead to a variety of problems, as we'll see in a bit.

 3D nodes inherit from the base node [Spatial]([https://link](https://docs.godotengine.org/en/latest/classes/class_spatial.html)), which contains the transform information.
 The 3D transform requires more information than the 2D version.
 Position is still held in the `origin` property, but rotation is in a property called `basis`, which contains three unit vectors representing the body's local **X**, **Y**, and **Z** axes.